 - Even application across the tooth surface:

-Custom-fitted whitening trays and in-chair techniques used by dentists help distribute whitening gel more evenly across all visible surfaces.
+Custom-fitted whitening trays and in-chair whitening techniques used by dentists help distribute whitening gel more evenly across all visible surfaces.
 This can be particularly helpful if parts of the teeth were covered during orthodontic treatment.
 Over-the-counter whitening strips or trays may not fit as precisely, which can affect results. - Your dentist checks your teeth before whitening begins:

 During professionally supervised whitening, your dentist can modify the approach if certain areas respond more quickly than others.
 Without professional guidance, it may be harder to adjust the method if results vary across teeth. - Your whitening plan is tailored to your needs: